12 Steps To The Best Home Emergency Plan

 9. Add Important Services To Your Contact List

-Finally, collect phone numbers and account numbers for important services.
+Finally, collect phone numbers and account numbers for essential services.
 Add them to your contact list.
 Some numbers to include are:

 - Health Insurance